 1. Project Description/History.
-The subject development involves a proposal to allow non-exclusive use of up to 80 parking spaces within a public beach parking lot by adjacent restaurant(s).
-According to the applicant, the lot is currently open to the public from 7:00 a.m. to sunset daily.
-The applicant proposes to allow a valet service for the adjacent restaurant(s) to park cars in the parking lot on a first come first serve basis from 6:00 p.m. to sunset each night.
-Then, at sunset, when the beach parking lot is closed to the public, allow only valet parked cars for the adjacent restaurants to utilize the lot until 11:00 p.m.
+The subject development involves a proposal to allow use of a public beach parking lot by adjacent restaurant(s) for a three-year period.
+The applicant proposes to allow a valet service for the adjacent restaurant(s) to park up to a maximum of 80 cars in the parking lot on a first come first serve basis from 6:00 p.m. to sunset each night.
+Then, at sunset, the applicant proposes the beach parking lot be closed to the public and only valet parked cars for the adjacent restaurants be permitted to utilize the lot until 11:00 p.m.
+The applicant has also proposed to monitor the use of the lot during certain weekends and holidays during the summer months and report the results of the monitoring to the Commission each year.

-The subject site is located at the Cardiff State Beach public parking lot located on the west side of Highway 101, just south of San Elijo Avenue in the City of Encinitas.
+The subject site is located at the Cardiff State Beach public parking lot located on the west side of Highway 101, just south of the San Elijo State Park Campground in the City of Encinitas.
 Surrounding uses include three restaurants to the south of the subject site, several restaurants and commercial and office use to the east across Highway 101, the mouth of San Elijo Lagoon and San Elijo State Campground to the north and Cardiff State Beach and the Pacific Ocean to the west.